Sequential Neural Score Estimation: Likelihood-Free Inference with Conditional Score Based Diffusion Models: Neural Posterior Score Estimation: Theoretical Results

-\allowdisplaybreaks In this appendix, we derive the denoising objective functions used in NPSE and NLSE.
-We provide these derivations for completeness, noting that similar results can also be found in \citet{Batzolis2021} and \citet{Chao2022}, respectively.
+In this section we include a self-contained proof that the minimiser of the denoising posterior score matching objective in \eqref{eq:weightedposteriorDSM} is equal to the minimiser of the posterior score matching objective in \eqref{eq:weightedposteriorSM}.
+Similar results can also be found in \citet{Batzolis2021,Tashiro2021}.